agriess/java-refactoring-exercise/README.markdown

 The main project is a very basic user management application.
 We are not looking to add any supplementary features, instead we are verifying the following items:

 * Your knowledge of REST
-* Your knowledge of Maven
-* Your knowledge of Spring
 * Your ability to identify and refactor poor Java code
 * Your ability to identify and fix bugs
 * Your ability to apply proven design principles